swarminglogic/sdl2-cross/external/flite/sdl2-cross-changes.md

 No changes to original flite source files have been made.

-Many files have been stripped away, and only th1e following have been retained:
+Many files have been stripped away, and only the following have been retained:
 ```
   include/*
   lang/*